jpgsantos/Subcellular_workflow/Docs/Scripts.rst

   * :ref:`Ploting relevant results<f_plot>`
   * :ref:`Saving plots<f_save_plots>`

-  It can also reproduce a the calcualtions of a previous analysis or just its plots.
+  It can also reproduce a the calculations of a previous analysis or just its plots.